senocular/senocular.github.com/articles/js_object_primitive.md

 # The Custom Object Primitive

+Sometimes it can be hard to nail down the differences between objects and primitives in JavaScript.
+In many cases, they can even behave the same way despite the fact that they are fundamentally different.

-The custom object primitive is a new custom type created in JavaScript to give the appearance of a primitive despite the fact that it's actually an object.
-Its creation was an exercise to discover how far an object could go in making itself indistinguishable from a primitive, largely spurred by misconceptions around how values work in JavaScript such as...
+Here we'll go through the process of creating new custom object type we're calling the _custom object primitive_.
+Its creation is an exercise to discover just how far an object could go in making itself indistinguishable from a primitive, largely spurred by misconceptions around how values work in JavaScript such as...

 ## "Everything is an Object"

-False.
+This is false.

 Though you may sometimes hear "everything is an object" in JavaScript, this is not true.
-There are a number of values known as primitives are explicitly not objects.
-They are:
+Primitive values in JavaScript are explicitly not objects.
+They include:

 * BigInt
 * Boolean